MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/cmpivot.md

 ## Limitations

 - CMPivot only returns data for clients connected to the current site unless it's run from the central administration site (CAS).
   - If a collection contains devices from another site, CMPivot results are only from devices in the current site unless CMPivot is run from the CAS.
+  - In some environments, additional permissions are needed for CMPivot to run on the CAS.
+For more information, see [CMPivot changes for version 1902](cmpivot-changes.md#bkmk_cmpivot1902).
 - You can't customize entity properties, columns for results, or actions on devices.
 - Only one instance of CMPivot can run at the same time on a computer that is running the Configuration Manager console.
+- Community hub queries aren't available in CMPivot standalone. <!--9442715, 9310040, 9391017-->

 ## Start CMPivot